ltaulell/HPC_toolset/infiniband/README-en-ibmapviz.rst

 spine file (optional)
 ~~~~~~~~~~~~~~~~~~~~~

-Level 0 switches (known as 'spine' switchs), to differentiate them from the level 1 (leaf) switchs.
+Level 0 switches (known as 'spine' switchs), to differentiate them from the level 1 (leaf) switches.

 Manually edit ``$cluster.topofile``, search for switches only connected to switches, that's your spines.